-We return to the charged-track jet case in more detail below, but at this stage of the discussion, to help expose the basic physical dynamics and scales, it is useful to retain all particles in the jet clustering.
+For now, to help expose the basic physical dynamics and scales, we retain all particles in the jet clustering.
 Fig.~\ref{fig:avg-jet-pt} shows results both without and with MPI.

 Let us first concentrate on the curves without MPI: one is from a resummed calculation (RadISH NNLL~\cite{Monni:2016ktx,Bizon:2017rah,Monni:2019yyr}), the other from a Monte Carlo simulation that uses a combination of MiNNLO~\cite{Monni:2019whf,Monni:2020nks} with POWHEG~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd} and Pythia~8.3~\cite{Bierlich:2022pfr} (with HepMC2~\cite{Dobbs:2001ck}), and the third is from Pythia alone.
 All Pythia results use the Monash tune~\cite{Skands:2014pea}.
 All three curves in Fig.~\ref{fig:avg-jet-pt} show the same features, namely that for almost the whole range of $p_{tZ}$, the average leading jet $p_{t}$ is roughly proportional to $p_{tZ}$ (with a proportionality coefficient close to $1$), a consequence of momentum conservation between the jet and the $Z$ boson.
 For $p_{tZ}$ below about $2{-}3\GeV$ the average leading jet $p_t$ saturates.
 Events with very small $p_{tZ}$ mostly occur when the transverse recoil from one initial-state radiated gluon cancels with that from other initial-state radiation.
 In this region, the average leading jet $p_t$ has the parametric form (\cite{supplement}, \S~\ref{app:scaling})